emutchek/MaraudersAtSea/CMPU_203_PirateGame/doc/use-cases/Respond_To_Story_Pop_Up.md

 ### Stakeholders and Interests:
 <p>
-User: Wants to be able to navigate through a series of story cards and then choose between a few courses of action. p>
+User: Wants to be able to navigate through a series of story cards and then choose between a few courses of action. </p>

 ### Preconditions: